-When you report a crime to the University Police, a University Police officer will meet with you, listen to what happened, and, if appropriate, make an incident report.
+When you report a crime to the University Police, an officer will meet with you, listen to what happened, and, if appropriate, make an incident report.
 Next, detectives will review the report and conduct a follow-up investigation.
 Detectives will let you know the status of your case.